jryu01/genesis/README.md

 Genesis Project
 =======================

-This is our genesis project
+This is our genesis project built using node.js and angularjs

 Installation